rabite0/hunter/README.md

 * bat / highlight for syntax highlighting
 * 7z for archives
 * w3m / links / elinks / lynx for html
-* pdftotext / mutool for pdf
+* pdftotext / mutool for pdf or pdftoppm in graphics mode

 ### Debian/Ubuntu